-Food Stall Applications For 2015 Are Now Closed
+Food Stall Applications For 2016

-Bluesfest will be celebrated at our home at Tyagarah Tea Tree Farm, Byron Bay, during the Easter weekend from 2nd April – 6th April 2015.
+Bluesfest is one of the largest regional festivals in Australia and the biggest festival of blues and roots music in the southern hemisphere.
+This year Bluesfest will be celebrated at our home at Tyagarah Tea Tree Farm, Byron Bay, during the Easter weekend from 24th – 28th March 2016.
 Bluesfest celebrates this extraordinary event with 20,000 festival patrons per day and 5,000 campers over the entire weekend.

-Experienced Food stall operators are invited to apply for a coveted position as one of the stalls on site at the 26th annual Bluesfest.
+Experienced Food stall operators are invited to apply for a coveted position as one of the stalls on site at the 27th annual Bluesfest.

 Please read through the Terms and Conditions carefully before completing your application.

 1.1 Completing your application

 Your Food Stalls application must be completed as follows:

 ü Online: Only applications submitted via the Bluesfest website will be accepted.